unstabl3/recce/README.md

      # scan 11k domains in 3 min.`

 # !Credits!
-To the Whole infosec Community ;)
+To the Whole infosec Community :3

 @athif shaikh for suggesting this great name! :3

 # !Want to contribute?
-1) Suggest a feature
+Do a pull request!

 # !License
 Licensed under the MIT License!

+# Disclaimer

+This project is made for educational and ethical testing purposes only.
+Usage of this tool for attacking targets without prior mutual consent is illegal.
+Developer assume no liability and are not responsible for any misuse or damage caused by this tool.